eguoli/sentscripts/README.md

-# Autodelegate Bash Script For Sentinel (Tendermint) validator node
+# Autodelegate Bash Script For Sentinel (Tendermint) Validator Node
 > With Notifications via Telegram

 1. To use use this script you may need to install additional packages: